Note-Taking Apps

 Where alfred_ Fits

 alfred_ is not a note-taking app, and it shouldn’t be evaluated as one.
 The honest distinction: alfred_ captures action items and key context from email and calendar (the communication layer) without requiring you to ever manually take a note.
+It acts as an AI executive assistant for the communication side of your workflow.
 Most note-taking happens after context arrives through email or calendar. alfred_ surfaces that context automatically before you open a notes app.

 The practical framing: note-taking apps help you capture what you create. alfred_ helps you process what arrives.
 For executives and knowledge workers dealing with high communication volume, both problems exist.
 Neither tool solves the other’s problem.